Frédéric Janssoone: A new home in Canada

 The impact of Janssoone's tour upon the Catholics of Quebec was enormous.
 They saw him as reviving a tradition of the Franciscan missions to that nation which had started at the foundation of New France and had ended with the death of the last Recollect friar (a reform branch of the Order) there in 1813.
 This was due to the fact that, after its conquest by Great Britain in 1759, further candidates to the Order had been forbidden.
 Repeated requests to the authorities of the Minorite Order finally resulted in his assignment to serve the Custody in Canada on a permanent basis.

 Janssoone arrived back in Canada at the end of June 1888 on a permanent basis, and by August had begun to build a residence, called St. Joseph Friary, at Trois-Rivières, which was the first community of Friars Minor in Canada in a generation.
 The friary was considered a Commissariat of the Franciscan Order, a small center of recruitment and fundraising.
 A new and more permanent structure was built in 1903.

-Shortly after his arrival, Janssoone was drawn into the promotion of the local Marian shrine of Notre-Dame-du-Cap by Louis-François Richer Laflèche, the Bishop of Trois-Rivières, who wanted revive the sanctuary built there by the pastor of that town.
+Shortly after his arrival, Janssoone was drawn into the promotion of the local Marian shrine of Notre-Dame-du-Cap by Louis-François Richer Laflèche, the Bishop of Trois-Rivières, who wanted to revive the sanctuary built there by the pastor of that town.
 He agreed to this reluctantly.
 He then set about touring the entire province to promote visits to the shrine.
 Janssoone would organize travel by train and boat for the many people he started to draw to the site.
 He would preach there himself and dedicated the people to Our Lady of the Rosary, its patron saint.
-Amazing miracles started to occur, which draw ever larger crowds.
+Amazing miracles started to occur, which drew ever larger crowds.
 By the time the work was given to the Oblate Fathers in 1902, visits to the shrine numbered about 30,000-40,000 per year.